A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Abstract

 \section{Abstract}

-{ In this work we define a metric structure for functions defined on merge trees.
-The metric introduced possesses some stability properties and can be computed with a dynamical integer linear programming approach.
+In this work we define a metric structure to compare functions defined on different merge trees.
+The metric introduced possesses some stability properties, which we illustrate within a standard topological data analysis (TDA) framework, and can be computed with a dynamical binary linear programming approach.
 We showcase the effectiveness of the whole framework with simulated data sets.
-Using functions defined on merge trees proves to be very effective in situation where other topological data analysis tools, like persistence diagrams, can not be meaningfully employed. }
+Using functions defined on merge trees proves to be very effective in situations where other topological data analysis tools, like persistence diagrams, cannot be used meaningfully.